 In addition, the market holds immense opportunities for automaker sand sensor manufacturers to upgrade the sensing technologies reduce the size of sensors, reduce the R&D cost of these sensors, for advanced applications like telematics, autonomous vehicles, heads up display among others, which will act as a growth opportunity for the market in the forecast period.

 The automotive sensors market has been segmented based on sensor type, vehicle type, distribution channel, and geography.
-By sensor type, the market has been segmented as wheel speed sensor, temperature sensor, pressure sensor, position sensor, and others.
+By sensor type, the market has been segmented as a wheel speed sensor, temperature sensor, pressure sensor, position sensor, and others.
 By, vehicle type the market has been segmented as passenger vehicle and commercial vehicles.
-By Distribution Channel, the market has been segmented as OEM’s and aftermarket.
+By Distribution Channel, the market has been segmented as OEMs and aftermarkets.

 Wheel Speed Sensor accounts for the majority share by sensor type.